 • Better fleet management: With INRIX traffic information for highways and secondary roads, SnapCar can optimize fleet performance: knowing with specific detail which driver can get to the customer the fastest.

-INRIX analyses real-time data from a diverse set of sources, ranging from its robust crowd-sourced network to traditional road sensors with information on accidents, road works and other traffic impacting events to provide up-to-the-minute traffic information, reliable travel times and ETAs.
+INRIX analyses real-time data from a diverse set of sources, ranging from its robust crowd-sourced network to traditional road sensors with information on crashes, road works and other traffic impacting events to provide up-to-the-minute traffic information, reliable travel times and ETAs.
 The company’s traffic services are used by more than 200 partners and customers including Audi, BMW, Ford, the BBC and departments of transport worldwide to help more than 150 million drivers avoid traffic.

 SnapCar was created in 2012 by Dave Ashton and Yves Weisselberger, two experienced entrepreneurs who believe in transforming the ground transport experience via the mobile device.
 Initially launched in Paris, SnapCar can operate anywhere in the world, and is soon to be rolled out in other major European cities.
 The vision of SnapCar’s founders can be summed up in just a few words that encapsulate how new technologies can help people get around town: Social, Local, Mobile; Snap.
 Go.